github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 > Be extremely careful.
 ```

-Liquid syntax for callouts is still supported and may still appear in older articles, but should not be used for new callouts.
+Liquid syntax for alerts is still supported and may still appear in older articles, but should not be used for new alerts.

-For more information on formatting callouts, see “Callouts” in "[AUTOTITLE](/contributing/syntax-and-versioning-for-github-docs/using-markdown-and-liquid-in-github-docs#callout-tags)."
+For more information on formatting alerts, see “Alerts” in "[AUTOTITLE](/contributing/syntax-and-versioning-for-github-docs/using-markdown-and-liquid-in-github-docs#callout-tags)."

 ## Buttons